Gautami39/openenv-support-env/readme.md

+---
+title: OpenEnv Support Environment
+emoji: 🤖
+colorFrom: blue
+colorTo: green
+sdk: fastapi
+sdk_version: "0.100.0"
+python_version: "3.11"
+app_file: app/main.py
+pinned: false
+---

 # OpenEnv Support Environment

-## Overview

 This project implements a simple customer support simulation environment following the OpenEnv specification.
 The environment simulates support interactions where an agent must resolve user issues through a sequence of actions.

+## Overview

 The environment exposes an API built with FastAPI and is deployed using Docker.